Sammandy/Fest-Managment-system/README.md

 # Installation

-To install the  application, follow these steps:
+To use the  application, follow these steps:

 Clone the repository from GitHub.
 Open the project in Android Studio.